dotnet/arcade/Documentation/VSTS/VSTSOnboarding.md

 ## VSTS GitHub connection

-VSTS will require a GitHub Service Endpoint to communicate with github and setup web hooks.
+VSTS will require a GitHub Service Endpoint to communicate with GitHub and setup web hooks.
 Teams should use the `DotNet-Bot GitHub Connection` Service Endpoint.
 The `DotNet-Bot GitHub Connection` requires that teams add the .Net Core owned [service account](https://github.com/dotnet/core-eng/blob/master/Documentation/Project-Docs/VSTS/dotnet-bot-github-service-endpoint.md#github-service-account) as a [collaborator](https://help.github.com/articles/permission-levels-for-a-user-account-repository/#collaborator-access-on-a-repository-owned-by-a-user-account) (Admin access) on the GitHub repo.

 For implementation details and managing information about `DotNet-Bot GitHub Connection` see the [documentation](https://github.com/dotnet/core-eng/blob/master/Documentation/Project-Docs/VSTS/dotnet-bot-github-service-endpoint.md#vsts-service-endpoint)